CAA381/hands-on/exercises/B2/README.md

 ![](../../images/b/b2_10_verify_conf.png)

+4. **This is step is important, do not miss** Open notepad, or other text editor and copy the client_id and client_secret values to it.

 ## 3. Explore the Application Code

 Now we are good to go.
 We are ready to post our custom alert.
 From now on you have two possible options.